• Skip to main content

 Instructions

 • *For the tea smoked duck:*First things first, line your wok with heavy duty tin foil.
-Empty 2 tea bags, 1 tbsp of brown sugar and a tsp of Chinese five spice into the wok.
+Empty 2 tea bags, 1 tablespoon of brown sugar and a teaspoon of Chinese five spice into the wok.

 • In a second, smaller, frying pan heat a little oil.
 Score the fat on your duck breast in a criss-cross pattern and place, fat-side-down into the heated oil.
 Let this cook for a few mins until it has crisped up and is golden.